PageDAO/PageDAO-DocSite/community/zombieverse.md

 “Och, we can take on anything we put our minds to!”
 Chris replied in a tone of confidence that was a stark contrast to the convert terror behind his eyes.

-Charlie stood up “…well…there is no time like the present to find out!”
+Charlie stood up “…Well… There is no time like the present to find out!”

 A zombie had popped up behind Chris, and Charlie thought he should be able to easily dodge it.
 But Chris still hadn't taken the nonverbal hint.
 Emily was even following Charlie now, and still Chris just stood there, terror plastered all over his slightly pudgy face.
 The zombie was latched onto him now, and Emily had sped up to a full sprint.